Join our community

 You can also apply to become a student ambassador.
 There are a variety of paid roles available.
 Ambassadors often help at our Open Days but can also move on to becoming key members of our Outreach team, gaining valuable skills working with local schools.

-It’s important to think carefully about how you're going to manage money while you study.
+It’s important to think carefully about how you're going to manage money whilst you study.
 Look at what money you have coming in and try to estimate how much you need to spend during your time as a student.

-The Money saving expert student budgeting planner is a great tool to help you plan your budget.
+The Money Saving Expert student budgeting planner is a great tool to help you plan your budget.